Everything Every Single Day

-Everything Every Single Day is the debut studio album by Australian indie rock group The Rions.
-It was announced in July 2025, alongside a national promotional tour.
-The album is scheduled for release on 3 October 2025 via Community Music.
+Everything Every Single Day is the debut studio album by Australian indie rock group the Rions, released on 3 October 2025 via Community Music and peaked at number 5 on the ARIA Albums Chart..

+Everything Every Single Day received critical acclaim, was nominated for Australian Album of the Year at the 2025 J Awards.

+In March 2026, the group released "Idol"; the lead single from the deluxe version of the album, scheduled for release in May 2026.

+Background and release

-Upon announcement the group said "It's the most open wound we've allowed the world to see so far.
+Everything Every Single Day was announced on 26 July 2025, alongside a national promotional tour.
+Upon announcement, the group said: "It's the most open wound we've allowed the world to see so far.
 Our triumphs, regrets, shortcomings, philosophies, hopes and dreams — all on a silver platter."

-The album is supported by an Australian national theatre tour throughout October 2025 before dates in the UK and Europe in November 2025.
+The album was supported by an Australian national theatre tour throughout October 2025 before dates in the UK and Europe in November 2025.

-At the 2025 J Awards, the album was nominated for Australian Album of the Year.

-Reception
+Critical reception

+Everything Every Single Day received critical acclaim.
-John Zebra from AAA Backstage said "The Rions deliver their most emotionally charged and musically ambitious work to date.
-Blending pristine pop-rock with influences ranging from Sam Fender and The Japanese House to The Beatles, the album balances vulnerability with cinematic scope."

-Emily Wilson from The Note described the album as "a sensitive and all-encompassing project, a representation of four young men doing their best to understand their place in society."
+John Zebra from AAA Backstage said "the Rions deliver their most emotionally charged and musically ambitious work to date.
+Blending pristine pop rock with influences ranging from Sam Fender and the Japanese House to the Beatles, the album balances vulnerability with cinematic scope."
+Emily Wilson of the Note described the album as "a sensitive and all-encompassing project, a representation of four young men doing their best to understand their place in society."
 Triple J called the album "13 pristine pop-rock tracks."